-In general, money expert Clark Howard says that most people should have a minimum of two personal bank accounts:
+Money expert Clark Howard says that most people should have at least two personal bank accounts:

 - Checking account: money for paying bills and other short-term expenses

 - Savings account: money that you may need to deal with life’s emergencies such as a big car repair, a major appliance failure or a health emergency

 Money for long-term goals like retirement should be invested, not kept in either of these accounts.

 However, Clark says you may need more than two bank accounts in some cases.
 That’s especially true for couples and for those who use debit cards and/or payment apps.
 Read on to learn why.